Executive Leadership Headshot

 The workflow is designed around realistic skin texture, crisp fabric detail, natural hair definition, and subtle eye catchlights.
 The goal is to look like a high-end studio portrait, not a plastic or over-smoothed AI headshot.

-It works well for LinkedIn, founder bios, executive team pages, investor materials, speaker profiles, media kits, consulting websites, and other business-facing surfaces where leadership presence matters.
+It works well for LinkedIn, executive team pages, investor materials, speaker profiles, media kits, consulting websites, and other business-facing surfaces where leadership presence matters.

 Why use this instead of a photographer?